Contact HPAC

 Doyen Rainey — Director

 Doyen loves UT Dallas!
-As a proud Comet and McDermott Legacy Scholar, he earned bachelor’s degrees in Literature and Psychology, a Master of Arts in Teaching, several teacher certifications, and a national Scholastic Art and Writing Award.
-He also completed six months of student teaching, a Teaching Assistantship, study abroad, and served UT Dallas all four years through Student Government and as an officer for the honors program, “Collegium V.”
+As a proud Comet and McDermott Legacy Scholar, he earned UT Dallas degrees in Literature and Psychology, a Master of Arts in Teaching, several teacher certifications, and a national Scholastic Art and Writing Award.
+He also completed six months of student teaching, a Teaching Assistantship, study abroad, and participated heavily in Student Government and as an officer for the honors program, “Collegium V.”

 Doyen Rainey joined HPAC in 2007.
 Comets know him as a source of sensitive, accurate advising, and an exciting teacher of critical reasoning skills.
 Doyen soon became a national figure in the profession: an officer of the Texas Association of Advisors for the Health Professions (TAAHP), National Association (NAAHP), and a regular presenter at state, regional, and national conferences.
 His pre-med answers on Quora have >10 million views.
 He currently serves on the Board of Directors for the UEMR Paramedic Consortium and as the faculty sponsor for Alpha Epsilon Delta, the Pre-PA Association, the Pre-Optometry Professional Society, and University Blood Initiative.

-Mr. Rainey became Director of HPAC in 2020, led the office through the pandemic, then led an expansion of HPAC’s excellent services to support thousands of Comets each year!
+Mr. Rainey became Director of HPAC in 2020, led the office through the pandemic, then led expansion of HPAC’s services to support thousands of Comets each year.

 Shirley Y. Anderson — Assistant Director

-Shirley Y. Anderson earned a master’s in Higher Education Administration and Supervision from the University of Houston, and a bachelor’s in Economics from The University of Texas at Austin.
-She is currently pursuing her doctoral degree in higher education, with research interests in the experiences of marginalized students in pre-health fields.
+Shirley Y. Anderson earned a Ph.D. in Higher Education Administration from the University of North Texas, a master’s in Higher Education and Supervision from the University of Houston, and a bachelor’s in Economics from The University of Texas at Austin.

 Thuy Luong — Advisor